yde773786/Poker-Probability-Generator/README.md

 # Poker-Probability-Generator
-My very first Android Application (not published)
+Android Application that calculates the probability of the user having each possible hand by the end of each round